Skip to main content

 The relationship between the menopause and the development of associated conditions is sometimes difficult to differentiate from age-related morbidity but is easiest to demonstrate in cases of premature primary and secondary ovarian failure.

-Osteoporosis: the link between osteoporosis and oestrogen deficiency is well documented.
-Menopause and the accompanying loss of ovarian oestrogens is associated with declines in bone mineral density (BMD).8 Low oestrogen levels are associated with an increased risk of both hip and vertebral fractures in older women.
-This association is actually independent of age and body weight.
+• Osteoporosis: the link between osteoporosis and oestrogen deficiency is well documented.
+Menopause and the accompanying loss of ovarian oestrogens is associated with reduced bone mineral density (BMD).8

-An individualised approach should be undertaken at all stages of diagnosis, investigation and management of menopause.6 Women should receive adequate information about the symptoms and treatment of the menopause, including benefits and risks of treatment.
+An individualised approach should be undertaken at all stages of diagnosis, investigation and management of menopause.
+Women should receive adequate information about the symptoms and treatment of the menopause, including benefits and risks of treatment.
 In addition, women who are likely to go through the menopause as a result of surgical or medical treatment should be given information about menopause and fertility before their treatment.
+The 2024 update of the National Institute for Health and Care Excellence (NICE) guidance was accompanied by a discussion aid, giving detailed figures on some of the risks and benefits of HRT - it would be useful to send women a link to this, so that they can read it in their own time.

 Healthy lifestyle